Exchange Programme for

 learn from the best

-Recent advances in radiology equipment and in particular more rapid acquisition of images within cross sectional imaging with more widespread availability of fast imaging techniques have opened the door to excellent multisystem imaging in children.
+Recent advances in radiology equipment, in particular more rapid acquisition of cross-sectional images with fast imaging techniques, have opened the door to excellent multisystem imaging in children.

 This is in addition to more conventional plain film, fluoroscopy and ultrasound/nuclear imaging which has long been the mainstay of paediatric radiology.
-Clinical research has rapidly expanded the range of applications of the newer imaging modalities, particularly in imaging of the brain and heart.
-This is particularly important in neurodevelopmental disorders and complex congenital heart disease.
+Clinical research has expanded the range of applications of newer imaging modalities, particularly in brain and heart imaging.
+This is important in neurodevelopmental disorders and complex congenital heart disease.

-The programme offers an opportunity to complement subspecialisation training in paediatric radiology or an existing fellowship programme in this field of radiology.
-Through three months of training the trainee will be provided with intense modular training in paediatric radiology and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.
+The programme offers an opportunity to complement subspecialisation training in paediatric radiology or an existing fellowship programme.
+Three months of intensive training in paediatric radiology will be provided and will be supervised by a specialised tutor in a pre-selected, highly esteemed, academic training centre in Europe.
+The list of available training centres will be published shortly before applications open.

 To apply, please